-You can use a landline or a tablet.
-Duo also lets you link multiple devices to your account, so you can use your mobile phone, a landline and/or tablet.
+You can use a tablet.
+Duo also lets you link multiple devices to your account, so you can use your mobile phone or tablet.
 In fact, we suggest that you enroll more than one device for redundancy in the event a device is lost.

 Contact the Help Desk via email (ITHelp@clemson.edu) or call 864-656-3494 immediately if you lose your phone or suspect that it has been stolen.
 The device will be disabled for authentication and you will be assisted in enrolling another phone/device.
 While it is important that you contact the Help Desk if you lose your phone, remember that your password will still protect your account.

 If you get a new phone you will need to re-activate Duo Mobile.
 This can be done through our Device Management Portal at https://2fa.clemson.edu/.
 When accessing the portal, you will need to complete the two-factor authentication process.
 If you have a second device, you can use it to authorize.
 Otherwise, you will need to choose the option to have Duo call or send passcodes via text to your phone before you can re-activate Duo mobile.
 Once you have authenticated, under the Device Management tab, if you click Device Options for the device that needs to be reactivated, you should see the option appear below.
 Once you have clicked on that, it will give you a new QR code to scan with your device.